vsafonova/debugging/README.md

 Line 3:
 Runtime error, `formEL` is `null`.
 Found an error `TypeError: Cannot read properties of null (reading 'addEventListener')` in the console pointing to an incorrect line №39.
-I added the searching element by id and added `#` before the element.
+I added `#` before the element to search by id.

 Line 4:
 Runtime error, misspelled function name. `.querySelectr` is `undefined`, so we try to call `undefined` as a function.